data protection

 How long is data stored?

-legal basis
+Legal basis

 Website Modular Systems Introduction

-What are website builder systems?
+What are website builders?

 Why do we use website builders for our website?